microsoft/vscode-docker/README.md

-## Docker Extension Pack for Visual Studio Code
+# Docker Extension Pack for Visual Studio Code

-The Docker extension pack makes it easy to build, manage, and deploy containerized applications from Visual Studio Code.
+The Docker Extension Pack makes it easy to build, manage, and deploy containerized applications from Visual Studio Code.

 ## Overview
-TODO
+The Docker extension has become the Docker Extension Pack.
+It currently contains one extension.

+### Container Tools
+The [Container Tools](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-containers) extension replaces the Docker extension for Visual Studio Code.
+It contains all the functionality of the Docker extension, with additional Podman support and other features.
+If you want, you can uninstall this extension pack, keeping only Container Tools.

 ## Contributing